texttree/format-convert-rcl/README.md

 ## About The Project

 The React Component Library includes 5 components.
-The name **format-convert-rcl** reflects the main function of the library - converting data from one format to another.
+The name **obs-format-convert-rcl** reflects the main function of the library - converting data from one format to another.

 **1. JsonToHtml** takes as arguments a **jsonData** object and a **styleObj** styles object (an optional argument).
 The function converts the passed JSON object into HTML markup using the specified styles.
 The structure of the JSON object expected as input must contain the following properties: